 Personal Alternative Funeral Services is honored to serve our Veteran's and their families.
 That is why we created the 'Honoring Those Who Serve' Program.
-Our Program will provide free burial or cremation services to all eligible Veterans.
+Our Program will provide a discounted burial or cremation services to all eligible Veterans.
 We take pride in assisting all our families in completing their Veteran Affair Death Benefit paperwork.

 We take care of the interment services of veteran's and their qualifying next of kin at Tahoma National Cemetery for no charge in most circumstances.
 We secure a Veteran's Flag and Presidential Memorial Certificate for no charge.
 We coordinate Military Funeral Honors - for Veteran Only (upon request)